loculus-project/loculus/backend/docs/runtime_view.md

 To submit new sequences, the user calls the `/submit` endpoint and sends unpreprocessed data.
 For each sequence, Pathoplexus creates a new row in the "sequences" table.
 It generates a new sequence ID.
 The version number of the sequences is 1.

+### Preprocessing & Review
 The data will be processed by a preprocessing pipeline (see [preprocessing pipeline specification](../../preprocessing/specification.md)).
-If the data contain errors, the user has to review the errors and edit the data.
-The edited data will be preprocessed again.
+If the data contain errors, the user has to review the errors and edit the data (sequence data can be downloaded as _fasta_ file to ease reviewing).

+The reviewed data will be preprocessed again.
 If the data do not contain errors, they will be staged unless the user selected the "release directly"-mode.
 The user can then review the data and approve them.
 If the "release directly"-mode is used, the staging phase will be skipped and the data directly released.
 If the user decides to not approve a sequence, the entry will be (permanently) removed from the database.

 The following diagram shows the different statuses and their transitions.
 The **blue-dotted** boxes represent data.
 The **green-dotted** boxes represent entry creation actions.
 The **red-dotted** boxes represent entry deletion actions.